IoT in the Enterprise

 There are many IoT scenarios that do not require an Edge Layer, but can leverage the Server layer architecture to connect devices.
-There's a group of people that loves their pet more than anything. i4c is a company that has created a pet collar to help those people be more connected to their pets with a collar that behaves like a FitBit for dogs.
+There's a group of people that loves their pet more than anything. i4c is a company that has created a pet collar to help those people be more connected to their pets with a collar that behaves like a Fitbit for dogs.
 But creating this collar created a number of interesting problems.
-Unlike FitBit users, dogs don’t have smartphones, so the collar can’t connect to the internet through the phone. i4C had to come up with a way of connecting their collar directly to the cloud to send the data it was collecting.
-The collar was designed to talk directly to the internet over 3G and they used an API layer built on our cloud platform to create the data gateway that allowed the collar to connect with their back end data collection and operational systems.
-At the time of writing they were approaching about 75,000 of these collars in production, and are collecting 5 billion data points weekly.
-This is where reliability of data interchange becomes important; funneling all that data and processing is only going to become a greater challenge as more and more devices add a greater amount to that load.
+Unlike Fitbit users, dogs don’t have smartphones, so the collar can’t connect to the internet through the phone. i4C had to come up with a way of connecting their collar directly to the cloud to send the data it was collecting.
+The collar was designed to talk directly to the internet over 3G and they used an API layer built on our cloud platform to create the data gateway that allowed the collar to connect with their back-end data collection and operational systems.
+At the time of writing, they were approaching about 75,000 of these collars in production, and are collecting 5 billion data points weekly.
+This is where the reliability of data interchange becomes important; funneling all that data and processing is only going to become a greater challenge as more and more devices add a greater amount to that load.
 Any platform that helps run IoT devices is going to need the infrastructure to scale the amount of data processed very quickly.

 Operational Efficiency: Reducing workload by 70%